Emilykidd3/horiseon/README.md

 # Horiseon
 Horiseon is a website for the search engine optimization company.

+## Link to deployed application

 [Click here](https://emilykidd3.github.io/horiseon/) for the link to the deployed website.

+## Screenshot of working application

 ## installation